sapient007/GoogleCloudPriceList/README.md

 Why do we need to do this?
 GCP has ~ 20,000 different SKUs available for end users to consume.
 For various organizations, it's often required to produce a list of usable SKUs as a part of RFP.
 This guide will help you get the prices filtered and arranged in the format that is required.

 Why do we use BigQuery?
 GCP has several price tiers for the same SKU.
-This repo attempts to guide users to filter out those products to have a single representation for a SKU
+This repo attempts to guide users to filter out those products to have a single representation for a SKU.
+Additionally BQ has a bunch of nice export tools to various data formats as well as connections to products like Google sheets.
+It offers us a good platform to store the data and connections for other people to use.

 ---